Residential Junk Removal

 Official Website: Department of Public Works

-Permit and Access Requirements for Junk Removal Projects in Brockton
+Understanding Brockton’s Code Enforcement and Permit Requirements for Junk Removal

-• Building permits needed for renovation or demolition debris
+• Secure building permits for renovation or demolition debris

 45 School Street, Brockton, MA 02301